 Thus, if an employee leaves the company two years after the shares have been allocated, she/he must return 50% of his shares at nominal value.
 He/she can either keep the remaining shares or the allocation agreement can stipulate that they must be returned at market value.

-After the ESOP based on options is introduced, the first options are soon issued to employees.
+After the ESOP based on options is introduced, the first options are soon issued to employees or shares are allocated.
 In practice, it often happens that options are allocated to different employees at different times (sometimes even with different vesting periods).
 It is therefore extremely important to keep a good overview, especially of the following points:

 - At what point in time were the options allocated?

-- How many options remain in the option pool?
+- How many options remain in the option pool / how many treasury shares are left?

 - Are there options that have expired or are forfeited?